aindustriosa/RatibroombroomSW/MMLib.md

 # Dependencies

-This section describes the files that your system must implement with the functions and variables that must be in there.
+This section describes the files that your system must implement with the functions, defines and variables that must be in there.

 ## MPU (mpu.h)